Updated April 3rd, 2026

 - Read more about drug addiction and getting help

 Clarity Clinic’s mental health treatment programs are great if your teen is struggling with severe depression, severe anxiety, stress, mood disorders, behavioral challenges, or emotional dysregulation.
+However, our program does not treat active substance abuse.

 First and foremost, if your child is having thoughts or actions of self-harm, take a deep breath.
-Remind yourself that what your teenager needs most is safety, empathy and support.
+Remind yourself that what your teenager needs most is safety, empathy, and support.
 Work with your teenager’s therapist or treatment team to identify what may be unsafe for your child in the home (i.e., razors, scissors, lighters), and/or how to safely store them.

-Our initial instinct may be to panic or control the situation, which can lead to “fixing” behaviors, and making the home environment constricted and a place of surveillance.
+Our initial instinct may be to panic or control the situation, which can lead to “fixing” behaviors and making the home environment constricted and a place of surveillance.

 Your teen needs to know that they’re not in trouble; they’re in pain, and you’re a safe person to come to.
 Instead, focus on collaborative safety planning by asking what your teen needs nearby to help them feel safe, or ask them specifically what they think you should remove from easy reach for the time being.
 This supports autonomy in your teen when things already feel confusing and lost.